Switzerland levels up in the gaming industry

 GIANTS Software: a sensation from Zurich

 Zurich-based GIANTS Software took the gaming world by storm with its Farming Simulator game, an independent production hatched by teams from ZHdK and ETHZ (Federal Institute of Technology Zurich) in which players simulate farming activities.
-While the gaming community was initially sceptical of its potential, the venture paid off, generating more than CHF 8 million with some five million downloads.
+While the gaming community was initially sceptical of its potential, the venture paid off: the game has sold 15 million copies and has been translated into 16 languages.
 Farming Simulator is now one of the heavyweights of the European gaming industry.
-The latest version exists in 16 languages and will be released on all consoles in autumn 2017.

 Urban Games: urban planning that sells